 Visit the International

 Visit the Fees

 Graduates of the University who hold a verified QMU undergraduate or postgraduate award and who are admitted to a postgraduate award of QMU will be eligible for a

 10% discount on the published fees.

 section of the website.

 15 credits: Occupational Choices and Narratives in Context/ Research Methods

-30 credits: Occupational Therapy Theory, Values and Skills for Practice/ Occupational therapy process and practice/ Advancing scholarship and professional Practice
+30 credits: Occupational Therapy Theory, Values and Skills for Practice/ Occupational therapy process and practice/ Advancing Scholarship and Professional Practice Non-credited Manual Handling

 60 credits: Research project